rgargana/puppet-mongodb_ops_manager/README.md

 It relies on puppet module puppetlabs/mongodb to install the mongodb database.
-The opsmanager application and opsmanager mongodb database can be installed on one server.
+The ops manager application and ops manager mongodb database can be installed on one server.
 The backup database should be first installed on another server.

-Currently the scripts don't support authentication or replica sets for application and backup mongodb databases.
+Currently the scripts don't support authentication or replica sets for application or backup mongodb databases.

-NOTE: *** This is a very much a first version and currently support readhat/centos. ***
+NOTE: *** This is a very much a first version and currently support readhat/centos 6 and 7.
+However its a great way to get started ***

 Minimal Usage: